elgw/deconwolf/README.md

  - [ ] Demos, for example on the effect of the tiling.
  - [ ] Use tif tags to write meta data (also to transfer from input image).
  - [ ] Make sure that it can be compiled on windows and mac...
- - [ ] Use cmake to facilitate cross platform builds
- - [ ] Crash-safe writing, write to temporary file and move when write is complete to avoid bad luck.
+ - [ ] Crash-safe writing of output images, write to temporary file and move when write is complete to avoid bad luck.
  - [ ] Highly parsable log file.
  - [ ] Break out the image processing functions to separate library.
  - [ ] Proper logger.
+ - [ ] Check that it works on osx
+ - [x] Cross-platform build-tool (meson).
  - [x] Possible to change the prefix with the `--prefix` flag.
  - [x] Refuse to run if output file already exist (unless `--overwrite`) with status `0`.
  - [x] Crop PSF also in x and y (individual crop per tile as well).